AnGWar26/icsd-pulse/TABLE_INFO.md

 X-axis contains information about whether they or a family member have experienced loss of  employment income since March 2020, and whether they or a family member expect a loss of employment income in the next 4 weeks.
 ### Questions
 1. How does loss of employment income vary by age?
+2. What characteristic has the highest rate of loss of employment income and highest rate of expected employment income loss?

 ***